-1. INTRODUCTION
+INTRODUCTION

-1.1 Project Proposals and Commission
+Project Proposals and Commission

-A planning application (Application number S/18128) has been submitted by CDN Planning on behalf of Draeth Developments to extract coal and subsequently undertake restoration works on the site of the former Pont Henri and Pentremawr Collieries, Pontyberem, Carmarthenshire (centred NGR SN49061013).
-The coal will be extracted by through opencast mining and the ground reinstated.
+A planning application (Application number S/18128) has been submitted by CDN Planning on behalf of Draeth Developments to extract coal and subsequently undertake restoration works on the site of the former Pont Henry and Pentremawr Collieries, Pontyberem, Carmarthenshire (centred NGR SN49061013).
+The coal will be extracted through surface mining and subsequent ground reinstatement.
 The construction of a site office, weighbridge, processing plant, car parking, site fencing and water treatment lagoons are also included in the proposals.